IBM/aspera-cli/docs/README.md

 At all times, files remain encrypted on the server; encryption and decryption occur exclusively on the client side.

-Activating CSEAR consists in using transfer spec parameters:
+Activating CSEAR consists of setting transfer spec parameters:

 - `content_protection` : activate encryption (`encrypt` for upload) or decryption (`decrypt` for download)
 - `content_protection_password` : the passphrase to be used.